mikota/q2pro/doc/action.md

   -  If enabled, this removes all limping, and:
     -  `1`: 50% damage reduction on falls
     -  `2`: 25% increased fall height before falling damage is taken
+  - You do not need to have Espionage mode enabled to use this feature.

 ## Contact Information
 Contacting the AQ2World Team is easy, join our Discord or visit our forums, or leave a Github Issue.
 We are always looking for feedback and suggestions.